Shingles

 Which groups of people to avoid if you have shingles

-Pregnant women who have not had chickenpox should avoid people with shingles.
-See the separate leaflet called Chickenpox Contact in Pregnancy for more details.
-Also, if you have a poor immune system (immunosuppression), you should avoid people with shingles.
+Pregnant women who have not had chickenpox should try to avoid people with shingles.
+See the separate leaflet called Chickenpox contact in pregnancy for more details.
+Also, people with a poor immune system (immunosuppression) should try to avoid people with shingles.

 Can other people catch shingles?

-Only people who have never had chickenpox are likely to be at risk of catching chickenpox from your shingles.
+Only people who have never had chickenpox are likely to be at risk of catching chickenpox from shingles.
 People who have had chickenpox should be immune from catching it again.
-If the rash is covered, the risk of anyone with whom you are not in close contact catching chickenpox is very low.
+If the rash is covered, the risk of anyone catching chickenpox is very low.

 How to treat shingles